kppullin/resticprofile/README.md

 ## Run commands before, after success or after failure

-resticprofile has 2 places you can run commands around restic:
+resticprofile has 2 places where you can run commands around restic:

 - commands that will run before and after every restic command (snapshots, backup, check, forget, prune, mount, etc.).
 These are placed at the root of each profile.
 - commands that will only run before and after a backup: these are placed in the backup section of your profiles.

-Here's an example of all the commands that you can run in a profile:
+Here's an example of all the external commands that you can run during the execution of a profile:

 ```yaml
 documents: